TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (live update)
         default: value of max_physical_memory

+    mdata_exec_timeout:

+        For OS VMs this parameter adjusts the timeout on the start method of the svc:/smartdc/mdata:execute service running in the zone.
+This is the service which runs user-script scripts.

+        This parameter only makes sense when creating a VM and is ignored in other cases.

+        type: integer (0 for unlimited, >0 number of seconds)
+        vmtype: OS
+        listable: no
+        create: yes
+        update: no
+        default: 300

     nics:

         When creating a KVM VM or getting a KVM VM's JSON, you will use this